Summary: "A top-quality, properly salted cod can easily last over a year while maintaining all its organoleptic properties intact."

 Ideal environmental conditions

-Salt cod should be stored in a cool, dry environment.
-The ideal temperature ranges from 10°C to 15°C, with a relative humidity not exceeding 65%.
-These conditions prevent bacterial growth and maintain the product's characteristic texture.
+Storing salted cod requires a cool, dry environment.
+The ideal temperature ranges between 10°C and 15°C, with relative humidity not exceeding 65%.
+These conditions prevent bacterial proliferation and maintain the product's characteristic texture.

 It is essential to avoid sudden temperature fluctuations.
 A well-ventilated basement or a cool pantry are excellent locations for this purpose.